panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 1) If `search` argument is a string, `replaceAll()` replaces *all occurrences* of `search` with `replaceWith`, while `replace()` *only the first occurence*
 2) If `search` argument is a non-global regular expression, then `replaceAll()` throws a `TypeError` exception.

-## 4. Key takeway
+## 4. Key takeaway

-Replacing all string occurences should be an easy thing to do.
-However JavaScript didn't have a method for doing this for a long time.
+Replacing all string occurrences should be an easy thing to do.
+However, JavaScript didn't have a method for doing this for a long time.

 To emulate the replace all behavior, one approach is to split the string into chunks by the search string, the join back the string by the replace string: `string.split(search).join(replaceWith)`.
 This approach works, but it's hacky.

 Another approach would be to use `String.prototype.replace()` with a regular expresson with global search enabled: `string.replace(/SEARCH/g, replaceWith)`.

-Unfortunately, you cannot easily generate regular expressions from string at runtime, because the special characters of regular expressions have to be escaped.
-And dealing with regular expression for a simple replace of strings is overwhelming.
+Unfortunately, you cannot easily generate regular expressions from a string at runtime, because the special characters of regular expressions have to be escaped.
+And dealing with a regular expression for a simple replace of strings is overwhelming.

-Finally, the `String.prototype.replaceAll()` method can easily replace all string occurences directly: `string.replaceAll(search, replaceWith)`.
+Finally, the `String.prototype.replaceAll()` the method can easily replace all string occurrences directly: `string.replaceAll(search, replaceWith)`.
 It's a proposal at stage 3, but hopefully, it will land in a new JavaScript standard pretty soon.

-So, I recommend you to use `replaceAll()` for all string occurences replacement.
+So, I recommend you to use `replaceAll()` for all string occurrences replacement.

-*What other ways to replace all string occurences do you know?
+*What other ways to replace all string occurrences do you know?
 Please share in a comment below!*